OlayinkaBo/ansible-config-mgt/README.md

 # ansible-config-mgt

-Adding first line to jenkins automatically
+Adding first line to jenkins automatically.

+This is additional job